Tesla Coil Hazards and

 defibrillator handy is good, the success rate is less than 100 percent.

-burn things and start fires.
-Sometimes, intense corona can set things on
+things and start fires.
+Sometimes, intense corona can set things on fire, and

-fire, and this is particularly true with solid state Tesla coils.
-Solid
+this is especially true with solid state Tesla coils.
+Solid state ones usually

 Conductive objects in the coil's electric field can make sparks if they

 touch or get very close to other conductive objects that are grounded or

 unequally exposed to the coil's electric field.
 These sparks could start

 fires.
 One fear I have is that a stray wire, pipe, pipe support strap, or

 a long nail behind a wall could touch some damp wood behind the wall and

 make a spark and then a carbonized spot and then start a fire.